intel-lab-lkp/linux/Documentation/userspace-api/landlock.rst

     For these rules, the object is a TCP port, and the related actions are defined with `network access rights`.

+Socket rules (since ABI v6)
+    For these rules, the object is a pair of an address family and a socket type, and the related actions are defined with `socket access rights`.

 Defining and enforcing a security policy
 ----------------------------------------

 We first need to define the ruleset that will contain our rules.

-For this example, the ruleset will contain rules that only allow filesystem read actions and establish a specific TCP connection.
-Filesystem write actions and other TCP actions will be denied.
+For this example, the ruleset will contain rules that only allow filesystem read actions, create TCP sockets and establish a specific TCP connection.
+Filesystem write actions, creating non-TCP sockets and other TCP actions will be denied.

 The ruleset then needs to handle both these kinds of actions.
 This is required for backward and forward compatibility (i.e. the kernel and user